-{\bf Digitizing the raw rheometry signals.} A software package has been programmed in LabVIEW\textsuperscript{TM} that performs the data acquisition, the splitting of the acquired signal into individual waveforms.
-For each individual waveform, an integer number of periods is selected, discarding the initial part which may contain transients.
-Then the waveforms are processed by discrete Fourier transforms, to obtain the amplitude and phase of both the torque ($T_0$, $\varphi_T$) and the angular displacement ($\theta_0$, $\varphi_\theta$).
-From there, the complex amplitude ratio, $AR^* = \frac{T_0}{\theta_0} e^{i (\omega t + (\theta_T - \theta_\varphi))}= |AR^*|e^{i (\omega t +\varphi)} $, is calculated, which serves as input for a purposely built Python program that implements the corresponding FFBDA scheme and is called from LabVIEW, that yields the interfacial dynamic shear moduli by solving the equations governing the velocity field in both the interface and the bulk.
+{\bf Digitising raw rheometry signals.} A software package has been programmed in LabVIEW\textsuperscript{TM} that performs data acquisition and splitting of the acquired signal into individual waveforms.
+For each individual waveform, an integer number of periods is selected, discarding the initial part, which may contain transients.
+The waveforms are then processed by discrete Fourier transforms, to obtain the amplitude and phase of both the torque ($T_0$, $\varphi_T$) and the angular displacement ($\phi_0$, $\varphi_\phi$).
+From there, the complex amplitude ratio follows

+is calculated, which serves as input for a purpose-built Python programme that implements the corresponding FFBDA scheme and is called from LabVIEW, which yields the interfacial dynamic shear moduli by solving the equations that govern the velocity field in both the interface and the bulk.
 These analysis tasks are performed asynchronously in parallel using a queue system as acquisitions are made.

 {\bf Langmuir trough management.} Kibron\textsuperscript{TM} components were used in the assembly of the Langmuir trough.
 Consequently, the Langmuir trough is operated using the company's proprietary software, FilmwareX.
-This software includes a specialized feature that permits the integration of Python scripts, enabling users to employ various operational modes through the Remote Access Server on a local network.
+This software includes a specialised feature that allows the integration of Python scripts, enabling users to employ various operational modes through the Remote Access Server on a local network.
 This capability offers significant flexibility, allowing users to automate the measurement process in coordination with neutron scattering data acquisition.
-Additionally, it facilitates the development of intricate barrier movement profiles, thereby enhancing the precision and complexity of experimental setups.
+In addition, it facilitates the development of intricate barrier movement profiles, thereby enhancing the precision and complexity of experimental setups.